-The file size may not exceed 40 MB.
+The file size may not exceed 100 MB; has a minimum of 20 words and less than 800 pages.
 Files of larger size may be reduced in size by removal of non-text content.
 Files that are password protected, encrypted, hidden, system files, or read-only files cannot be uploaded or submitted to Turnitin.

 Text only files may not exceed 2 MB.

 PDF documents must contain text to be submitted.
 PDF files containing only images of text (i.e. scanned documents) will be rejected during the upload attempt.
 To determine if a document contains actual text, copy and paste a section or all of the text into a plain-text editor such as Microsoft Notepad or Apple TextEdit.
 If no text is copied over, the selection is not actual text.